-Get immediate value from machine learning with domain-specific use cases, built right into our observability, search and security solutions.
-DevOps engineers, SREs, and security analysts can get started right away without any prior experience with machine learning.
-Teams can automate anomaly detection and root cause analysis, reducing mean time to repair (MTTR).
-In addition, built-in capabilities such as NLP and vector search, take the search experience to the next level.
+Get immediate value from machine learning with domain-specific use cases built right into Elasticsearch.
+With observability, search, and security solutions, DevOps engineers, SREs, and security analysts can get started right away.
+No prior experience with machine learning required.

 Use Elastic machine learning to: